Civilization and Its Discontents Summary: 4 Best Lessons from Sigmund Freud

 3. Soften your critical inner voice with “The Four Agreements.”
 If you’re always being tormented by your inner judge, then I’d recommend The Four Agreements book by Don Miguel Ruiz.
 It is all about learning to be more careful with how you talk to ourselves and to judge yourself less.

-Want more?
-Get the extended summary of 'Civilization and Its Discontents' and many other top business and self-help books with a Growth Summary account.
+Get our full, in-depth summary of 'Civilization and Its Discontents' and HUNDREDS of other top business and self-help books with a Growth Summary account.

 It's quick to sign up, just 30 seconds.